makrai/notes/schick21-small-lm-few-shot-learn.md

 # 2 Related Work

 * Enabling LMs to perform zero-shot learning by providing task descriptions
+  * proposed by Radford+ (2019) and has been
+  * applied to
-  * proposed by Radford+ (2019) and has been applied to text classifi- cation (Puri and Catanzaro, 2019), commonsense knowledge mining (Davison+ 2019) and argumentative relation classification (Opitz, 2019).
-It is also commonly used for probing the knowledge contained within LMs (Trinh and Le, 2018; Petroni+ 2019; Talmor+ 2020; Schick and Schütze, 2020; Ettinger, 2020, i.a.).
+    * text classification (Puri and Catanzaro, 2019)
+    * commonsense knowledge mining (Davison+ 2019) and
+    * argumentative relation classification (Opitz, 2019).
+It is also
+  * commonly used for probing the knowledge contained within LMs (Trinh and Le, 2018; Petroni+ 2019; Talmor+ 2020; Schick and Schütze, 2020;
+    Ettinger, 2020)
-* As finding ways to reformulate tasks as cloze questions that are understood well by LMs is difficult (Jiang+ 2020), Schick and Schütze (2021) propose P ET , a method that uses knowledge distillation (Hinton+ 2015) and self-training (e.g., Scudder, 1965; Yarowsky, 1995; Brin, 1999; McClosky+ 2006) to easily combine several reformulations.
-Our modified version of P ET uses masked language models (Devlin+ 2019) to assign probabilities to sequences of text; this is similar to using them in a generative fashion (Wang and Cho, 2019) and has previously been investigated by Salazar+ (2020) and Ghazvininejad+ (2019).
+* finding ways to reformulate tasks as cloze questions that are understood well by LMs is difficult (Jiang+ 2020),
+  * Schick and Schütze (2021) propose P ET , a method that
+    * uses knowledge distillation (Hinton+ 2015) and self-training (Scudder, 1965; Yarowsky, 1995; Brin, 1999; McClosky+ 2006)
+    * easily combine several reformulations
+  * Our modified version of P ET uses masked language models (Devlin+ 2019) to assign probabilities to sequences of text; this is similar to using them in a generative fashion (Wang and Cho, 2019) and has previously been investigated by Salazar+ (2020) and Ghazvininejad+ (2019).
 In contrast to P ET , which uses gradient-based optimization, Radford+ (2019)
+* Brown+ (2020) investigate priming, where examples are given as context but no parameter updates are performed.
+Finally, our focus on
+* reducing the amount of compute required for few-shot learning is closely
+  * Green AI (Schwartz+ 2020a) aims to improve model efficiency, including
+  * knowledge distillation (Hinton+ 2015; Sanh+ 2019; Jiao+ 2020; Mao+ 2020;
+    Anderson and GómezRodríguez, 2020),
+  * pruning (Han+ 2015, 2016; Sanh+ 2020)
+  * quantization (Gong+ 2014; Zafrir+ 2019; Stock+ 2021) as well as
+  * early exit strategies for inference (Liu+ 2020; Schwartz+ 2020b; Xin+ 2020)

+# 6 Conclusion

+* factors responsible for the strong performance of P ET combined with ALBERT:
+  * possibility to concurrently use multiple patterns for transforming examples into cloze questions, the ability to
+  * compensate for patterns that are difficult to understand, the
+  * usage of labeled data to perform parameter updates, and
+  * the underlying LM itself.
+* few-shot text classification performance similar to GPT-3 on SuperGLUE with
+  * three orders of magnitude fewer parameters.
+* For future work, it would be interesting to see whether P ET also works for
+  * generative tasks when combined with generative LMs
+  * in multi-task settings: whether further improvements are possible